...

 Doctor Shopping

-Pay attention if your loved one visits multiple doctors for the same condition or frequently switches healthcare providers.
-“Doctor shopping” is a common tactic to obtain more prescriptions.
-They might also exaggerate symptoms or claim to have lost their medication to receive early refills.
+Be highly vigilant if you observe your loved one seeking out multiple doctors for the same ailment or frequently switching healthcare providers without clear medical justification.
+This tactic, known as “doctor shopping,” is a common strategy to obtain more prescriptions than legitimately needed.
+They might also exaggerate symptoms, invent new ones, or claim to have lost their medication in an attempt to secure early refills, thereby accumulating a larger supply.

 Increased Secrecy